-Thereafter, the interest rate applicable to the loan notes will be 60 per cent of LIBOR for three-month sterling deposits plus 0.10% per annum.
 The loan notes carry, in addition to interest, rights to receive certain amounts calculated by reference to the value of shared appreciation proceeds received from redeemed mortgages.
 The loan notes are subject to mandatory part redemption from time to time based on the level of redeemed mortgages and can be redeemed in full, in certain circumstances, at the option of the Company.
-The loan notes are secured on the mortgage portfolio, guaranteed investment contract and certain other assets of the Company.
+The loan notes are secured on the mortgage book and certain other assets of the Company.